 Visit their website and evaluate.
 Reach out to them with a purposeful cold email and show them how you can make their websites better.

 But, what’s the easiest way to find your potential clients when selling web design?
-Two words: Lead Generator.
+The answer: B2B lead generation tools.

 Let’s take this as an example: you have a family physician, and your family physician most likely has connections to other health professionals – be it a pediatrician, an ob-gyn, or a cardiologist.
 Use your existing client (in this case, your family physician) as your “handshake” or initial point of contact, and build connections from there.